Brotherscodes/UFOs/README.md

 <b>

-Using `HTML` and `JavaScript` to create an interactive webpage that allows users to parse the given data around UFO sightings. `CSS` and `Bootstrap` were used to modify the aesthetics of the webpage and give the user an interactive and responsive experience.
+`HTML` and `JavaScript` were used to create an interactive webpage that allows users to parse the given data around UFO sightings. `CSS` and `Bootstrap` were used to modify the aesthetics of the webpage and give the user an interactive and responsive experience.
 Our data was provided in a Javascript array located in the `data.js` file.
 Using javascript's ability to manipulate data, filters were added allowing for user input regarding date, city, state, country, and shape to refine the results.

 <br>